Edy-Barraza/Transformer_Distillation/README.md

 Distill the knowledge of Google's BERT transformer language model into a smaller transformer.
 A blog post on the topic can be found
 [here](https://edy-barraza.github.io/week12/).

-Using this repository for knowledge distillation is a 5-stage processes outlined as such:
+Using this repository for knowledge distillation is a 5-stage processes with a couple options to do distributed training.
+Here is an outline:
 <ol type="I">
     <b>
         <li> Download Pretrained Model</li>